 Berlin's establishments and institutions attract international students and diverse fresh talent – some go on to become the city’s next innovative entrepreneurs.
 So whether you’re looking for an excellent business partner or want to expand your startup team to include experts in different fields, you’ll find competent candidates throughout the city.

-Berlin’s universities and higher education institutions also provide their own startup networks.
-For example, university-based startup centres can connect to each other via "B!gründet", the startup network of Berlin’s institutions of higher education.
+Berlin’s universities and higher education institutions also provide their own startup networks, which in turn connect to each other via "B!gründet", the startup network of Berlin’s institutions of higher education.
 And if you’re a student or graduate with an innovative technological project, Startup Incubator Berlin can help you apply for funding through the EXIST startup scholarship.

 Talent Berlin is a great place to start, when you're new to the city.
 It provides tips and practical advice about living in Berlin, including information about finding a job, learning German and applying for a visa, work permit or tax number.
 You can also register for a free Welcome Tour that will take you beyond tourist attractions to provide insight into life in the city, its districts, its culture – and even where to connect with people.